vMohammad24/NaviThingy/README.md

 ## Features

-- Stream music from your Navidrome server
+- Stream music from your Navidrome/Subsonic server
 - Cross-platform support for Windows, Linux, MacOS, and Android
 - Beautiful UI with customizable themes
 - Quick search functionality for artists, albums, and songs (Ctrl+K)
-- Synced lyrics support via LRCLIB/Embedded lyrics
+- Word-by-Word Synced lyrics support via LRCLIB/Embedded lyrics
 - Multiple theme options (Catppuccin variants included by default)
-- Support for multiple Navidrome servers
+- Support for multiple servers
 - Responsive design for all screen sizes
 - Two playback engines: WebAudio for browser-based playback and MPV for advanced features like gapless playback and hardware decoding